Melissa A. Schiff, MD, MPH

 325 Ninth Ave , Box 359960 (Mailing address)

 Dr. Schiff's primary areas of research interests are reproductive and perinatal epidemiology and injury epidemiology.
 A primary focus of her research is the area of maternal health and injury.
 Her research has utilized the Washington State population-based birth and hospitalization databases to evaluate a variety of mechanisms of injury including motor vehicle crashes, falls, intimate partner violence, and suicide.
 She has also used these databases for evaluation of obstetric complications such as shoulder dystocia, birth injury, and obstetric procedures such as cesarean delivery and epidural use.
 Another focus of her research is the area of sports injuries including those related to soccer and gymnastics.
 She is also interested in sports-related concussions including evaluation of the concussion law in Washington State, adolescent athletes, and gender differences in sports injuries.

-Dr. Schiff teaches Epi 585 "Injury and Violence: A Public Health Approach" during Fall quarter of 2013.
+Dr. Schiff teaches Epi 585 "Injury and Violence: A Public Health Approach" during Fall Quarter

 MPH, Epidemiology, University of Washington 2001

 Chrisman SP, Rivara FP, Schiff MA, Zhou C, Comstock RD.
 Risk factors for concussive symptoms for 1 week or longer in high school athletes.
 Brain Injury 2013;27:1-9.

 Gray KE, Wallace ER, Nelson KR, Reed SD, Schiff MA.Population-based study of risk factors for severe maternal morbidity.
 Paediatric and Perinatal Epidemiology 2012;26:506-514.